Unsafe at Any Speed- LNG Transport- A Tale of Two Towns in PA -

 The headline on the front page of the Rocket-Courier, Wyalusing’s weekly newspaper, stating that the Wyoming County Commissioners refused to review information about the safety issues related to LNG transport and fracking is an example of unbelievable dereliction of duty and gross negligence, which in effect is endangering the people of Tunkhannock and all of Pennsylvania, Delaware and New Jersey.
-We should remind these commissioners that they are there to serve the interest of their constituents, which includes taking necessary actions to assure the safety of the residents.
+We should remind these commissioners that they are there to serve the interest of their constituents, which includes taking the necessary actions to assure the safety of the residents.
 Serving the safety concerns regarding the shipment of LNG could equally apply to the Township Supervisors in Wyalusing and other elected officials.
 The Bradford County Commissioners are equally as complicit in abetting the dangers of fracking and LNG.

 By contrast to the commissioners in Tunkhannock- the borough council in Clarks Summit, PA has taken a proactive and beneficial action.
 They just passed a resolution to prohibit the transport of LNG through their community.
 In addition they voted to cast a nay vote on the approval of the shipping dock in Gibbstown, NJ.
 Hopefully their courage will inspire other municipalities to follow suit.

 The Wyoming County Commissioners response as reported in the press was astounding for its lack of concern for the welfare of the people of that area but also for how the simple act of reading a report was regarded.
-The commissioners seem to think that becoming informed of some facts contrary to the spin of the fracking companies is an either (with them or against them) type of decision.
+The commissioners seem to think that becoming informed of some facts contrary to the spin of the fracking companies is either a (with them or against them) type of decision.
 This attitude shows how much politicians in Pennsylvania have become toadies and lackeys for the gas companies.
 Commissioner Rick Wilbur may get more than he wants however, as he stated that “ There’s no way we’re going to jump on that (opposition effort).
 Over my dead body would I jump on that.”
 Well when his corpse is dug from the rubble in Tunkhannock along with thousands of others, after an LNG train bomb explodes, some may wonder about the intelligence of such bombast.